 ARIA generally collects personal information directly from the individual.
 The most common ways in which ARIA collects personal information is:

 However, sometimes ARIA sometimes needs to collect personal information from a third party, for example, ARIA collects personal information from the Phonographic Performance Company of Australia Ltd (PPCA) for a range of purposes.

-Please review each Privacy Collection Statement provided to you in each instance by ARIA as it includes more detailed information about how ARIA collects, stores and discloses your personal information in different instances.
+Please review each Privacy Collection Statement that may be provided to you by ARIA as it includes more detailed information about how ARIA collects, stores and discloses your personal information in different instances.

 3. Why does ARIA collect, hold or use personal information?